nmeum/android-tools/README.md

 my motivation to add support for additional tools is rather low at the moment.
 However, patches adding support for new tools in a clean way are welcome.
 Additionally, patches needed to make the software compile on other Linux distributions are welcome as well.
+Please create new patches using `git format-patch --no-numbered --no-signature …`.

 # Dependencies